TheKevJames/web/readmes/oss.rst

 - Small, self-contained `tools`_ not quite large enough to deserve their own repo live here.
 Often, these start as `experiments`_ which have grown.
-A few of these have a surprising amount of public usage (tens of thousands of pulls from `Docker Hub`_) but updates are rarely necessary and/or fully automated.
+A few of these have a surprising amount of public usage (hundreds of thousands of pulls from `Docker Hub`_) but updates are rarely necessary and/or fully automated.

 - My `CV`_ is a json blob encoded in the `FRESH schema`_ which is automatically rendered to a more `human-readable resume format`_.